Operations can easily be scheduled and rescheduled interactively by drag & drop considering the rules of finite capacity scheduling

 If you move an operation vertically you can change the machine center where the operation is to be worked upon.
 While moving the operation, a “phantom” bar will remain at the original place until the mouse gets released.

 Operations that have already been started, i.e., operations having postings already, can also be changed interactively.
-For this, click the “Changed Started Operation” in the context menu:
+For this, click “Move Pinned/Started Operation” in the context menu:

-If you want to make sure that a certain operation doesn't get moved any more by any automatic scheduling, you can pin (and unpin) it by the according contex menu option :
+If you want to make sure that one of the above elements doesn't get moved anymore by any automatic scheduling, you can pin (and unpin) it by the according context menu option :

-These pinned operations can be seen as operations that are dealt with manually by the scheduler working with the VAPS.
+These pinned elements can be seen as being dealt with manually by the scheduler working with the VAPS.

 Allow moving of pinned operations

-However, in case operations are dealt with manually, some customers need an extra portion of flexibility as exception from the overall automatic scheduling.
-This is offered by another contexmenu item that allows to move a pinned operation without unpinning it:
+However, in the case of operations being dealt with manually, some customers need an extra portion of flexibility as an exception from the overall automatic scheduling.
+This is offered by the above-described context menu item "Move Pinned/Started Operations" which allows moving a pinned operation without unpinning it

 The according operation gets a red frame and can now be moved without any restrictions.